haukened/rr-dns/docs/arc42.md

 ## Quality Scenarios

-- uDNS should respond to 1000 QPS without dropping queries.
+- RR-DNS should respond to 1000 QPS without dropping queries.
-- uDNS should start in < 50ms.
+- RR-DNS should start in < 50ms.
 - Zone records should be reloadable without restart (future).

 # Risks and Technical Debts